merv1n34k/sgffp/README.md

 This project would not have been possible without previous work done by
 - Damien Goutte-Gattat, see his PDF on SGFF structure: https://incenp.org/dvlpt/docs/binary-sequence-formats/binary-sequence-formats.pdf
-- Isaac Luo, see this project on snapgene reader: https://github.com/IsaacLuo/SnapGeneFileReader
+- Isaac Luo, for his version of SnapGene reader: https://github.com/IsaacLuo/SnapGeneFileReader

 # License